-The film and media studies major has two tracks:
+The film and media studies major has three tracks:

-Students must complete all the requirements for one of the designated tracks in order to fulfill the basic requirements of the major.
+Students must complete all the requirements for one of the designated tracks to fulfill the basic requirements of the major.
 After these basic requirements are fulfilled, students are strongly encouraged to supplement their film and media education by taking additional courses in both tracks.
-Full requirements can be found on the e-catalog website.

 - Introduction to Cinema I and II (061.140 and 061.141)